Larsters/echologia/readme.md

 - Make your changes and commit them with clear messages
 - Push your branch to the remote repository
 - Open a pull request for review

+## What is where
+- 'resources/': Contains all the assets and resources used as references for the project